cypress-io/cypress-documentation/content/guides/core-concepts/introduction-to-cypress.md

 - Queries for the element `.mobile-nav`

-  ✨**and waits up to 4 seconds for it to exist in the DOM**✨

-  ✨**and waits up to 4 seconds for it to be visible**✨

-  ✨**and waits up to 4 seconds for it to contain the text: Home**✨
+  ✨**and waits up to 4 seconds for it to exist in the DOM**✨ ✨**and be visible**✨ ✨**and contain the text: Home**✨

 The _total_ amount of time Cypress will wait for _all_ of the assertions to pass is for the duration of the [cy.get()](/api/commands/get) `timeout` (which is 4 seconds).

-Timeouts can be modified per command and this will affect all default assertions and any assertions chained after that command.
+Timeouts can be modified per method and this will affect all default assertions and any assertions chained after that command or query.

 #### Example #3: Modifying Timeouts